 Abuse is another somewhat broad category that can be used to describe a wide range of fraudulent activities.
 Abuse occurs whenever a first-party actor deliberately misuses a product, a system, or a process for financial gain.

-For example, if a company offers a generous refund policy, the person committing first-party fraud might place a large order and then claim, “I never ordered that—where is my refund?”
+For example, if a company offers a generous refund policy, the person committing first-party fraud might place a large order and then claim, “I never ordered those goods—where is my refund?”

-Unfortunately, many companies, especially large-scale retailers, are willing to take the customer’s word for this claim and will pay the refund.
-Through the use of abuse, the customer can then effectively obtain a product for free.
+Unfortunately, many business, especially large-scale retailers, are willing to take the customer’s word for this claim and will pay the refund.
+Through the use of abuse, the customer can then effectively obtain goods for free.

 Another common form of first-party abuse is promotional abuse.
 There are countless instances of companies, particularly consumer-facing companies, that will offer promotions intended to attract new customers.